photoprism/photoprism/README.md

 ## Donations ##

+You're most welcome to support us via [GitHub Sponsors](https://github.com/sponsors/lastzero).
+They will match your donation in the first year.

-We don't want to ask individuals for a donation at the moment.
-Please leave a star if you like this project, it provides enough motivation to keep going.
+Also please leave a star if you like this project, it provides enough motivation to keep going.
 Thank you very much! <3

-If you still want to donate, you can do so via [Liberapay][donations] and [PayPal][paypal].
+In addition, you can find us on [Patreon][donations] and [PayPal][paypal].
 It really means a lot to us as we haven't received any major financial support so far and are funding this project from our personal savings.

 ## Sponsorship ##